basavaraj1985/DolphinNG/README.md

-# Dolphin
+# DolphinNG
-Test automation framework with smart reporting, html logging, jira integration.
+The TestNG listeners, reporters with smart reporting, progress reporter, jira integration.
+This can be thought as TestNG++, library with advanced features as failure based reporting, red delta.
+These features are described in detail below.

 # How to use: